 I’m super excited to share this cream of spinach soup recipe.
 I got this recipe from a dear friend.
 And my family is almost in love with it, even my 9 years old picky eater loves it.
 My hubby calls it a perfect soup taste.

 What else?
-The spinach and cream gives this soup natural thickness so you do not have to add potato or flours to make it thick.
-The texture of this soup is of melted butter that is thin but not watery.
+The spinach and cream give this soup natural thickness so you do not have to add potato or flour to make it thick.
+The texture of this soup is melted butter that is thin but not watery.
 Something that you can have in a cup while watching your favorite show.
 If you want thick soup then you’ll have to make a béchamel or white sauce base and mix soup in it.
-But, I don’t recommend that since this soup taste great as it is.
+But, I don’t recommend that since this soup tastes great as it is.

-I kept the cream a little as possible in recipe and substituted most of it with milk for low-calorie, healthy and creamy spinach soup.
+I kept the cream a little as possible in the recipe and substituted most of it with milk for low-calorie, healthy and creamy spinach soup.

 What makes this best cream of spinach soup is corn and chicken broth.
 I used homemade chicken broth that I made with 1 whole chicken bones, 1 onion, and 1 whole corn with cobs (sliced in the 1-inch disc), salt, and a few peppercorns.
 But you may use just store chicken broth or chicken stock made with chicken stock cubes mixed in water.

 Spinach is a low-calories and high nutrient green.
-As spinach is slightly bitter and has strong taste.
+As spinach is slightly bitter and has a strong taste.
 Raw spinach doesn’t taste as good as cooked spinach so you can't consume a lot of it.
 Like, you can easily eat 100 grams (that makes ½ cup ) of cooked spinach in one sitting compared to raw spinach (that makes 3½ cups).

 One particular reason spinach is better in soup is when you cook raw spinach in soup all nutrients stay in the soup.
-While other main course recipes calls for discarding cooked spinach water which is complete waste of nutrients.
+While other main course recipes call for discarding cooked spinach water which is a complete waste of nutrients.
 (You can find more info about spinach here at live strong).